 Best Cheap 4-Quart Air Fryer

 Air Frying6.9Cooking Speed7.0Size7.9Measured Capacity2.7 qt (2.6 L)Cooking Versatility6.1See all our test resultsNonstick Coating TypePTFEThe best cheap air fryer we've tested in this category is the Gotham Steel Air Fryer.
 Although it's advertised as a 4-quart unit, this compact option actually has a measured capacity of just 2.7 quarts.
 Still, it makes decent-quality fried food, which is impressive considering its size and price (you can pick it up for under $50).
-It cooks slightly more of each batch to a crispy golden brown than the Ninja AF101, leaving about a third of your food undercooked, while just a few pieces wind up burnt.
-That said, it takes significantly longer to reach that result.
-While it preheats quickly, it cooks fairly slowly and takes a while to heat back up after you open the drawer to add food.
+It cooks a little less of each batch to a crispy golden brown than the Ninja AF101, leaving about a third of your food undercooked, while just a few pieces wind up burnt.
+That said, it reaches that result faster.
+It provides an excellent preheat speed and cooks reasonably fast.

-The biggest drawback of this model, compared to the picks above, is its limited versatility.
-It has a very narrow temperature range, its fan is fixed at one speed, and it doesn't maintain a very stable temperature.
+The biggest drawback of this model is its limited versatility.
+It has a very narrow temperature range, its fan runs at a single speed, and it doesn't maintain a very stable temperature.
 This makes it a less-than-ideal choice for alternate cooking methods, like baking.
 This is reflected in its programs; you won't find an option to roast or reheat.
 Instead, a handful of suggested cooking settings for various foods, such as fish or fries, are listed on its top panel for easy reference.
-Still, if you're looking for a simple option for air frying that won't take up too much counter space, this is a reasonable option at a price that's hard to beat.
+Still, if you're looking for a simple option for air frying that won't take up too much counter space, this is a reasonable pick at a price that's hard to beat.

 Notable Mentions